smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 There are two different tables of Token-named variables in the IBM i LSAM database: the older Operator Replay token/variables and the newer LSAM Dynamic Variables.

 - The Operator Replay Token/Variable Management (LSAM menu 4, option 4) maintains the variables that were originally developed just for Operator Replay Script Steps.
 The Operator Replay configuration function (LSAM menu 4, option 7) shows the reserved character that is used to identify an Operator Replay Token.
-Theconfiguration function could be used to change that reserved character, although it should not be changed unless this is critically important, such as when there is a conflict with a non-English language database.
+The configuration function could be used to change that reserved character, although it should not be changed unless this is critically important, such as when there is a conflict with a non-English language database.

 - The newer LSAM Dynamic Variables are maintained by a menu-driven program that is accessible from many of the LSAM menus, or by the SETDYNVAR command.
 The reserved characters that identify Dynamic Variable Tokens are displayed, and can be changed in the Job Tracking Configuration function (LSAM menu 1, option 7).
 It is strongly recommended that these reserved characters not be changed because they are coordinated with the function of variable substitution used by OpCon in its job and schedule management.

 SMA recommends using only Dynamic Variables in the Operator Replay Script Steps.
-Dynamic Variables are fully supported in many ways by both the LSAM Agent software and by OpCon, whereas the older Operator Replay variable/token feature is  limited, it will not be further enhanced, and it is retained only for compatibility with existing client installations.
+Dynamic Variables are fully supported in many ways by both the LSAM Agent software and by OpCon, whereas the older Operator Replay variable/token feature is limited, it will not be further enhanced, and it is retained only for compatibility with long-standing client installations that originally only had the old variable type.

 Dynamic Variable tokens are supported by many of the fields that define a Script Step.
-These fields are noted in the Screens and Windows section, below.
+These fields are noted in the [OR Screens and Windows](./screens.md) section, below.

 ### Flow Chart of Script Branching Logic